 |Rugby World Cup||Avg.
 Carries / Team||Avg.
 Tackles / Team||Tackle Success %||Avg.
 Rucks / Team|

 In the pre-professional Rugby World Cup era the average team made 134 combined carries and tackles per game, a stark contrast to the last two editions where teams made well over 200 in the average match.
-In fact, Glasgow and Scotland second row Jonny Gray made 43 tackles in a single PRO14 match against Leinster last year – that tally was almost as many as an entire team at the 1987 Rugby World Cup.
+In fact, Exeter Chiefs and Scotland second row Jonny Gray made 43 tackles in a single PRO14 match for Glasgow against Leinster in 2019 – that tally was almost as many as an entire team at the 1987 Rugby World Cup.

 Similarly, the total number of rucks in a game has risen dramatically, with the breakdown becoming a major focus in today’s game.
 During the 2019 Rugby World Cup, Maro Itoje’s total of 66 rucks against New Zealand in the semi-final was the most any player made in a match at the tournament.
 His individual effort was more than the average of both teams combined during an entire game in 1987 and 1991, and greater than the average number of rucks made by individual teams in both 1995 and 1999.

 Tackle success rates have also risen over the course of the nine editions of the Rugby World Cup, the inaugural edition seeing 70% of attempted tackles completed, peaking at 88% in 2011 and remaining well above 80% since.